NBISweden/workshop-reproducible-research/pages/containers/containers-3-building-images.md

     conda config --set subdir linux-64
 ```

+The first RUN command installs the `tzdata` package for managing local time
+settings in the container.
+This may not always be required for your
+Dockerfile but it's added here because some R packages used in the course
+require it.
+The `DEBIAN_FRONTEND=noninteractive` declaration simply means
+that we force the installation to not prompt us to set the timezone manually.

-Here we run `mamba init bash` to initialize the bash shell inside the image,
+Next, we run `mamba init bash` to initialize the bash shell inside the
-meaning we can use `mamba activate` in containers that run from the image.
+image, meaning we can use `mamba activate` in containers that run from the
+image.
 In the same `RUN` statement we also configure the strict channel priority
 and add appropriate channels with `conda config`.
 You'll probably recognize
 this from the [pre-course-setup](../course-information/pre-course-setup).
 The last part sets the somewhat obscure `subdir` config parameter pointing to